Carnival & Cariocas VIP Tour

 Istanbul to Paris on the Orient Express

 If you're yearning for the elegance of a time gone by, let the elegant Venice Simplon-Orient Express seduce you.
-For this six-day itinerary, you get three nights aboard the 1920s-era train with its Art Deco cabins, plus two nights in first-class hotels.
+For this five-day itinerary, you get three nights aboard the 1920s-era train with its Art Deco cabins, plus one night in a first-class hotel.
 Multi-course meals in the eye-popping dining cars are included, as are extras like a castle tour in Romania, a river cruise on the Danube and a tour of Budapest.

 Eat Your Way Through Southeast Asia